mmonfils/iowa-community-blueprints/README.md

 # Iowa Community Blueprints

-An open-source, decentralized framework for neighborhood teamwork, block safety, and shared care in Iowa.
-This repository serves as the authoritative public ledger for local asset mapping, defensive city code navigation, and mutual protection structures.
+This project is an open-source framework for neighborhood teamwork, block safety, and shared care in Iowa.
+It is a simple, community-run guide designed to help everyday people look out for each other and build strong, independent support networks right where they live.

+We believe that every person living on a block has equal standing and an absolute right to be included.
+You don't need to own a home, have a special title, or ask a city bureaucrat for permission to make your neighborhood a better, safer place.

-## Repository Structure Overview
+## How the Repository is Set Up

+To keep things organized, our tools are split into four main tracks:

-- **`social-track/`**: Playbooks for block-level communication loops, pod building, and horizontal mutual defense.
+* **`social-track/`**: Simple guides for starting block communication loops, setting up small neighbor groups (pods), and looking out for safety.
-- **`economic-track/`**: Offline ledgers and tools for asset sharing, tool libraries, and non-monetized resource bartering.
-- **`policy-political-track/`**: Templates for navigating municipal code loopholes, tracking institutional pressures, and maintaining block stability.
-- **`investigations/`**: Forensic audits, system maps, and data sheets addressing public concern vectors.
+* **`economic-track/`**: Offline spreadsheets to help neighbors share tools, swap skills, and trade everyday help without using money.
+* **`policy-political-track/`**: Plain-language templates to help neighbors understand local city rules, protect their space, and track outside pressures like predatory developers.
+* **`investigations/`**: Public documents, local facts, and shared research addressing major community concerns and neighborhood systems.

-## License & Protections
+## License & Copyleft Protection

-This project is locked under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
-Any software, automated tracking setups, or modifications born from this framework must remain completely open-source, copyleft, and public.
-Documentation and text guides are additionally protected under the **Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)** license.
-Commercial monetization by outside non-profits or corporate entities is strictly barred.
+Everything in this project is fully open-source and protected by copyleft laws (**GNU Affero General Public License v3.0** and **Creative Commons Attribution-ShareAlike 4.0 International**).

+This means you are completely free to copy, change, and share these guides for your own neighborhood.
+However, you are strictly required to keep your updated versions open-source, public, and completely free for your community forever.
+Turning this community project into private corporate profit or hoarding it for expensive non-profit grants is explicitly banned.

-## How to Engage
+## How to Get Involved

-Please read `CONTRIBUTING.md` for our strict No-PII submission policies, and review `CODE_OF_CONDUCT.md` to understand our universal human dignity standards before submitting an issue or pull request.
+Please read `CONTRIBUTING.md` to see our strict rules against posting private personal information, and look over `CODE_OF_CONDUCT.md` to understand our front-porch communication standards before making suggestions or updates.